Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 4. Excess sand from resurfacing projects may be mixed with salt and reused for winter storm operations;

 5. Mixed with new or virgin sand and salt and reapplied during winter storm operations.
 Any use of street sweepings beyond those listed above are subject to the requirements of the Refuse Disposal Act, R.I.
 Gen. Laws § 23-18.9-1, and the Rules and Regulations promulgated pursuant thereto.

 C. Unacceptable Uses for Street Sweepings: Street sweepings may not be used as an unrestricted clean fill that may be placed in areas that will expose the street sweepings to human contact.
 This would include fill on residential properties, public parks or playgrounds.
 Street sweepings may not be used as a fill in environmentally sensitive areas such as near pristine waterways, drinking water watersheds, wellhead protection areas, areas with groundwater classified as GAA in accordance with Part 150-05-3 of this Title, Groundwater Quality Rules, and areas within 200 feet of a private drinking water well or in any other manner that would be inconsistent with state or federal law or regulation.
 In some instances, street sweepings may be used as an unrestricted clean fill if analytical testing for petroleum hydrocarbon content, Toxicity Characteristic Leaching Procedure, and total lead content prove that the street sweepings will not be a potential threat to human health or the environment.
-A sampling plan and analytical results must be submitted to the Department's Office of Waste Management for review and approval of applications for reuse of street sweepings as an unrestricted clean fill.
+A sampling plan and analytical results must be submitted to the Department's Office of Land Revitalization and Sustainable Materials Management for review and approval of applications for reuse of street sweepings as an unrestricted clean fill.
 Sampling plans and analytical results will be reviewed on a case by case basis.

 |Title||250||Department of Environmental Management|